thecodewizard/MyThings/README.md

 shizzle ma nizzle

 ___________________________________________________________________________________
-//OBJECTS API - MANUAL (MyThingsObjects.js)
+//OBJECTS API - MANUAL

 //This block of comment will explain how to work with the MyThings Objects API.
-//This is also found on GitHub on the readme.md
+//This is also found on GitHub

 //These are the objects available in the API:
 /* Sensor